Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-06-access-control-management-policy-template.md

 Key aspects of this policy include:

-✅ **Enforcing Role-Based Access Control (RBAC) and the Principle of Least Privilege (PoLP)**.
+âœ… **Enforcing Role-Based Access Control (RBAC) and the Principle of Least Privilege (PoLP)**.
-✅ **Requiring Multi-Factor Authentication (MFA) for external, remote, and privileged access**.
+âœ… **Requiring Multi-Factor Authentication (MFA) for external, remote, and privileged access**.
-✅ **Implementing strong access governance via automated account provisioning and deprovisioning**.
+âœ… **Implementing strong access governance via automated account provisioning and deprovisioning**.
-✅ **Centralizing authentication and enforcing secure access across hybrid environments**.
+âœ… **Centralizing authentication and enforcing secure access across hybrid environments**.

 This document **presents the CISv8 Access Control Management Policy Template** and includes **additional information on how organizations may implement it**, along with a **generalized example of its application in the Proxmox Astronomy Lab**.